15

 But something loosened behind my ribs.

-Because he always is.
+Because he was here, he always is.

 And because a part of me had been waiting to see someone who actually knew what it cost me to wear this ring.

-he didn’t say anything right away.
+And when he reached me, he didn’t say anything right away.

-He just bumped his shoulder lightly against mine.
+He just bumped his shoulder lightly against mine, just that one familiar jolt.

-I looked over, and for a second— we were eighteen again.
+I looked over, and for a second we were eighteen again.

 Except now, I was engaged.

-My eyes caught movement on the other side of the stage.
+Just as Varun’s shoulder brushed mine, my eyes caught movement on the other side of the stage.

-A girl in a yellow lehenga stepped forward, her walk steady, deliberate—
+A girl in a yellow lehenga stepped forward, her walk steady, deliberate,

 like she belonged here, but on her own terms.

 She wasn’t looking around, wasn’t smiling for the cameras.
+Her gaze was set, first on Diya.

-She paused in front of her.
+She paused in front of her, said nothing, just looked.

-And not the way people usually look at Diya— like they’re trying to figure her out.
+Not the way people usually look at Diya, like they’re trying to figure her out.
+No, this was different.
+She knew her.
+Or thought she did.

 Then, slowly, her eyes turned to me.

-Just… assessment.
-Like she was silently asking herself, “This is the guy?”
+There was no softness there, not hostility either.
+Just assessment, like she was silently asking herself, “this is the guy?”

 Whatever she concluded, I wasn’t completely dismissed.

-Varun stepped forward, and so did she.
+And then, like they’d rehearsed it, Varun stepped forward, and so did she, at the same time.

 He extended his hand to Diya.